 |---|---|

-| Signature of Inspector | Quality inspector’s signature. |
+| Signature of Inspector | Responsible inspection representative (independent of production for 3.1-type expectations). |

-| Date of Issue | When the certificate was issued. |
+| Date of Issue | Issue date consistent with production/heat treatment dates. |

-| Name, Logo or Stamp | Official mark of the mill or workshop. |
+| Name, Logo or Stamp | Issuer identification; some systems use digital signatures or QR verification. |

 How to review and verify an MTC